Hussein Rashid

-While fiercely loyal to Iraqi president Saddam Hussein, Rashid was also a tough and competent commander.
+A fierce loyalist to Iraqi president Saddam Hussein, Rashid was also a tough and competent general.
 Middle Eastern military and political affairs analyst Kenneth M. Pollack listed Rashid as an example of Arab generals in recent decades who had proven to be "first-rate generals", listing him alongside Syria's Ali Aslan and Jordan's Zaid ibn Shaker.

 Early life

 Hussein is a Arabized Kurd and was born in the town of Khezamia, near Tikrit, in 1940.
 He received his primary and secondary education in Tikrit.

 Military career

 Hussein joined the military, and graduated from the Iraqi Military Academy in 1962 with a Bachelor's in military science.
-He graduated from the Iraqi Joint Staff College in 1968 with a Master's degree in military science.
+He graduated from the Iraqi Joint Staff College in 1968 with a master's degree in military science.
 He also later received a PhD in the same field.

-Iran-Iraq War
+Iran–Iraq War

 In September 1980, Iraqi forces launched an invasion of southern Iran.
 Though initially successful, in 1981 Iran launched a counteroffensive, and by 1982 had regained most of the territory lost.
 In July 1982, Iran invaded southern Iraq, targeting the city of Basra.

 During the first two years of the war with Iran, Saddam Hussein began to promote competent commanders over and against those who merely served as political cronies.
 Among these included Rashid.
 Rashid was authorized to expand the Republican Guard to the size of an armored division.
 During his early years of command, the Guard would be expanded to 16 brigades of 30,000 men, and by 1988 the Republican Guard had reached the size of 25 brigades and a total manpower of 103,000 men.
 Although Saddam Hussein was the nominal commander, Rashid was the actual commander on the ground, albeit reporting directly to Saddam.

 Rashid was later in charge of the successful counter-offensives in 1988.
 Regarding operations within Kurdistan, Rashid desired a greater emphasis on this part of the campaign, and noted that the Iranians held an advantage in small covert units due to the northern region being "ideal for this type of operation".
 However, Saddam wished to focus on the southern front of the country, in order to convey to the Iranians that their goal of taking Basra was an impossibility.

-It was during the Anfal Campaign between 1987 to 1988 that Rashid was accused, along with many other generals, for crimes against humanity against the Kurdish populations, with over 182,000 Kurdish men, women, and children murdered, partially with chemical weapons.
+It was during the Anfal Campaign between 1987 and 1988 that Rashid was accused, along with many other generals, for crimes against humanity against the Kurdish populations, with over 182,000 Kurdish men, women, and children murdered, partially with chemical weapons.

 In July 1988, with Iraq continually making territorial gains, Iran and Iraq agreed to accept a United Nations-brokered ceasefire under Security Council Resolution 598.
 The war ended formally on 20 August 1988.